 Thanksgiving became a National Holiday (in America) in 1863.
 During the American Civil War, President Abraham Lincoln declared a national day of “Thanksgiving and Praise to our beneficent Father who dwelleth in the Heavens”, to be celebrated on Thursday, November 26.

-This is dad’s smoked turkey that he made one year for Thanksgiving.
+This is Dad’s smoked turkey that he made one year for Thanksgiving.
 It was so big he barely got it inside the smoker.
+Here he is trying to get the door closed.
 Ha ha ha ha ha!

 ~Thanksgiving at the Cottage~

 Our family always waits until dinner to eat turkey and all the other goodies that come with it (perhaps that is because Mr. Cottage always buys a very big turkey and it takes that long to get it finished), but it is a holiday that is always spent with everyone in our kitchen.
 It is not that big of a kitchen so every bit of it is filled with people and pie dough, and someone dicing apples.
 There are lots of elbows in that place.
 The halls are filled with laughter, and music is always playing in the background.
 There is singing and such fun as we buzz around trying to get the meal ready.